Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/mesh_structures.rst

 A vertex is primarily a single point or position in 3D space.
 It is usually invisible in rendering and in *Object Mode*.
 Do not mistake the center point of an object for a vertex.
 It looks similar, but it's bigger and you cannot select it.
-Fig. Vertex example shows the center point labeled as
+Fig. :ref:`fig-mesh-topo-vector` shows the center point labeled as
 "A", "B" and "C" are vertices.